Adult Child of U.S. Citizen

 Understanding the complexities and challenges

 Overcoming Inadmissibility Issues: Any past criminal history, immigration violations, or other inadmissibility grounds can pose obstacles to obtaining a green card.
+A visa waiver or waiver of inadmissibility may be required to overcome these barriers, and our attorneys can help you determine if you qualify and file the necessary applications.

 Why-choose-us